 “I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.”
 Steve Jobs

-So I recently read this article by Lianne Martha Maiquez Laroya, which I found really interesting as this question is so relevant today.
+So I once read an article by Lianne Martha Maiquez Laroya, which I found really interesting as this question is so relevant today.
 Are you and Entrepreneur or a Wantrepreneur?

-I was speaking recently to a youth – let us call him Charles.
-Charles and I were discussing his future career plans (he was looking at changing jobs), and it was then that he informed me that he was thinking about leaving the corporate world to become an entrepreneur because he was fed up of working 40 hours per week.
+I remember once speaking to a youth – let us call him Charles.
+Charles and I were discussing his future career plans (he was looking at changing jobs), and it was then that he informed me that he was thinking of leaving the corporate world to become an entrepreneur because he was fed up with working 40 hours per week.
 I shook my head.

-“Charles”, I said, “you do realise that you would be leaving a 40 hr working week for one where you would be working more than 70 hours per week with some entrepreneurs working up to 100 hours per week?”
+“Charles”, I said, “you do realise that you would be leaving a 40 hr working week for one where you would be working more than 70 hours per week, with some entrepreneurs working up to 100 hours per week, often for no pay?”
 You do realise (I continued), that as an entrepreneur, weekends and holidays will be a thing of the past?
 You do realise that starting work at 9am is no longer feasible?
 You do realise that money will be very tight?
-You do realise that for the first few years, you may not even have a salary?
-So why would you leave a monthly salary and only 40 hours working week, for a role where you would be working in excess of 70 hours per week with little or no income?
+You do realise that for the first few years, you may not even earn a salary?
+So why would you leave a monthly salary and only a 40 hours working week, for a role where you would be working in excess of 70 hours per week, with little or no income?
 Charles, I said, entrepreneurs are a different breed of people.
 They are dreamers, they are passionate, they are risk takers, they are crazy.
 They think they can make the world a better place.
 Entrepreneurs are outliers.
 They eat, sleep, dream their passion.
 They are not lightweights who treat entrepreneurship like a hobby.
 Many people claim to be entrepreneurs but they are not; they are simply “Wantrepreneurs”

 Charles did not have a response.
 I then shared this brilliant article with him.